sreeks87/webpageinfo/README.md

 3. Extract the html details from the document

 The extraction function inside the Service further depends on the Parser.
 The parser used for making it easy to parse the html is goquery.
-Therefore it has also been defined as an interface, if tommorow we decide to use a different parser than this, we could do so by simply writing another parser impelementation.
+Therefore it has also been defined as an interface, if tommorow we decide to use a different parser than this, we could do so by simply writing another parser implementation.
 This also makes testing easier.

 - A simple html page with JS serves as the frontend UI.
 When the user inputs the URL and clicks the search button, a POST call is made from UI to the backend API.